Talion is a finalist for Best SIEM Solution

 “Yes, I’d have moved to UCL Computer Science sooner than I did.
 It’s a happy place to work!” – Madeline Carr, Professor of Global Politics and Cybersecurity at UCL

-“To believe in myself, to put myself out there and also to realise that you’re not expected to know everything.
-I think it is very easy in this sector to feel overwhelmed due to the huge variation in areas of learning and the pace at which the sector moves, and because of this, it took me a while to fight off the imposter syndrome and realise that I was not expected to know it all.
+“To believe in myself, to put myself out there and also to recognize that you’re not expected to know everything.
+I think it is very easy in this sector to feel overwhelmed due to the huge variation in areas of learning and the pace at which the sector moves, and because of this, it took me a while to fight off the imposter syndrome and recognize that I was not expected to know it all.
 By believing in myself more, putting myself out there more and asking more questions, my career progression began to move much more rapidly.” – Natalie Page, Threat Intelligence Analyst at Talion

 Who are your role models?